Insights & Data

 - Learn the #1 reason 75% of all innovative products fail within 5 years, with most failing in the first 18-24 months.
-Discover the eight most proven impractical innovation best practices that can help you to consistently double your innovation success rate.
+Discover the eight most proven practical innovation best practices that can help you to consistently double your innovation success rate.

 - Learn how to use the Science of Persuasion powered by Merwyn Technology to optimize the persuasiveness of your customer communication for any new innovative product and/or existing product.
 Merwyn Technology has been acclaimed (for example, Fortune magazine) and is the trusted innovation best practice of Fortune 500 companies.

 - You can quickly and easily become much, much more personally creative.
 Learn the specific skills used by the world’s most creative people.
 Become the creative leader within your organization.

 - Successful innovators know how powerful company culture is when it comes to determining innovation success.
 Learn the key elements from the companies with the most innovative company cultures that you can use to create a more innovative culture in your business.

 - Quantum Idea Generation consistently delivers at least 12X more ideas than brainstorming with the vast majority of the additional ideas being high-quality ideas and ideas that would never come out of brainstorming.
 Quantum Idea Generation has been long proven to deliver the ideas you need to solve problems and optimize opportunities.
 Learn the four critical elements that drive the power of Quantum Idea Generation.

 - Global Water Market.

 - Bottled water: $59 billion.

 - Industrial water: $28 billion (water equipment and services supplied to various businesses).

 - Retail products: $15 billion (water filters, heating and cooling systems, etc.)